 Endless pots of coffee, ferocious publication writing and many late nights in the lab.
-This can only mean one thing… the end of another fiscal year!
+This can only mean one thing… the end of another funding cycle!
 Do you have leftover grant money that you need to spend before they go to waste?
-As the fiscal year end quickly approaches, we understand how hard it is to juggle purchasing lab equipment and chemical reagents, while trying to meet publication deadlines.
+When research funding comes to an end, we understand how hard it is to find ways to use your leftover funding wisely while trying to meet publication deadlines.
 Researchers should focus on publishing, and that’s why we created a list of ways to spend your leftover funding on tools such as OpenSPR so you can accelerate your research and publish within 3 months.

 8 Ways to Make The Most Of Your Leftover Research Funding